| |

 Five Top Tips in Auckland, New Zealand |

-| Submitted by: Larry Robbins, formerly CEO NZ National Maritime Museum |
+Submitted by: Larry Robbins, formerly CEO NZ National Maritime Museum |

-Auckland waterfront close to the CBD - The NZ National Maritime Museum.
+Auckland waterfront close to the CBD - Voyager NZ Maritime Museum.
 A world-class maritime museum.
 The museum also offers cruises on the harbour in one of its heritage vessels.
 Check the website for details. |

 Take the ferry to Devonport or a harbour cruise to one of the Gulf Islands where you can walk to the top of Rangitoto, go on a wine cruise around Waiheke etc. Boats leave from the Ferry Building at the waterfront close to the CBD. details |